root-project/root/graf2d/doc/v600/index.md

 -   The line attribute of objects in the legend were not taken into account with the option "e".
+-   In case of automatic computation of the legend items' size, the text size was wrong if the font precision was set to 3.

 ### TPie